Peter and Wendy (film)

-Peter and Wendy is a 2015 television film made for ITV in the UK.
+Peter and Wendy is a 2015 television film made for ITV in the United Kingdom.
 It was written by Adrian Hodges, directed by Diarmuid Lawrence and produced by Stewart Mackinnon and Christian Baute, Headline Pictures.

-The film is based on the story of Peter Pan by J. M. Barrie, blending it with an original narrative set in the present day.
-The film draws a connection between the stories of Barrie and the real life Great Ormond Street Hospital, echoing sentiments shared by Barrie himself, who left all the rights to Peter Pan to the hospital in 1929, a few years before his death.
+The film is based on the play and novel by J. M. Barrie, blending it with an original narrative set in the present day.
+The film draws a connection between the stories of Barrie and the real life Great Ormond Street Hospital, to which Barrie gave the rights to the story in 1929, a few years before his death.

 It was first broadcast on 26 December 2015.

 Plot

-Lucy is a teenage girl with a heart condition who is awaiting risky surgery that would save her life.
-Late in the night before her operation she reads a copy of Peter Pan and dreams she is Wendy and Peter Pan takes her to Neverland.
+Lucy Rose is a teenage girl with a heart condition who is awaiting risky surgery that would save her life.
+Late in the night before her operation she is given an original first edition copy of Peter Pan by a staff member from within the stored confines of the museum dedicated to James Matthew Barrie.
+After reading it to a group of child patients, she dreams she is Wendy, and her fellow child patients are Lost Boys and the Darling brothers, who are all taken by Peter Pan to Neverland, where they meet Tiger Lily and battle pirates led by Captain Hook.